Tips for Writing an Effective Admission Essay

 We’re talking, of course, about the college admission essay.

-If you’re like many high school students, you’ve been putting off this part of your application.
+If you’re like many high-school seniors, you’ve been putting off this part of your application.
 Maybe it’s because you’re not inspired by the various prompts.
 Perhaps you’re procrastinating because trying to express your character, personality, worldview, passions, writing skill, and desire to go to a particular school all within just a few hundred words feels overwhelming.
 Or maybe you’re stressed because you know a lot rides on this part of your application but you don’t consider yourself a strong writer.

 Whatever the reason, we’re here with suggestions—and insider tips from the experts—to make the essay-writing process a little less painful.